Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 FAQ

-What is an asthma trigger?
+What is an inhaled corticosteroid?

-Why do I need a controller medication?
+Why do I need a rescue inhaler?